-Have you ever been working on a piece of furniture and you find that your paint isn’t sticking?
+Have you ever been working on a piece of furniture and find that your paint isn’t sticking?

 I have!
 And it’s super frustrating.